scAB1001/notes-md/uni/semester1/comp3811/Coursework TO-DO.md

 	- [ ] No code has been dumped.
 	- [ ] All figures/listings have descriptive captions ==telling the reader what to pay attention to==
 ## Implementation
-#### 1.2 Clipping Lines (3 marks)
+### 1.2 Clipping Lines (3 marks)
 Consider the function `clip_line`.
 It is declared in *draw2d/draw.hpp* and defined in *draw2d/draw.cpp*.
 It is supposed to take the line from `aBegin` to `aEnd` and clip it against the `aTargetArea` rectangle (`Rect2F`, defined in *draw2d/rect.hpp*).

 If the line requires clipping, update the `aBegin` and `aEnd` arguments to define the clipped line (i.e., the portion of the line inside the target area).
 The arguments are defined as non-const references, meaning this will change the passed-in values.
-The function should return true if the line is visible and false otherwise.
+The function should return `true` if the line is visible and `false` otherwise.
 You should not make any dynamic allocations (nor any system calls) in the clipping method.

 **In your report:**
-- [ ] Explain your method for clipping (as a reminder: do not just dump code into your report).
+- [ ] ==Explain== your method for clipping (as a reminder: do not just dump code into your report).
 Be concise.
 If appropriate, use a figure to support your explanation.
-#### 1.3 Drawing Lines (5 marks)
+### 1.3 Drawing Lines (5 marks)
 Next, consider the function `draw_line_solid` and the related `draw_clip_line_solid`.
 The functions are also declared in the *draw2d/draw.{hpp,cpp}* pair of files.
 The former is provided to you and simply calls `clip_line` and then -if visible- `draw_clip_line_solid`.

 Implement the `draw_clip_line_solid` function.
 The goal is to produce a line that is as thin as possible (single pixel width) and that does not have any holes (i.e., each pixel should connect to another pixel either by nearest neighbours or by diagonals).
 Recall the parametrised version of a line as a starting point.
 You should ensure that the function produces correct results with all pre-clipped inputs.
 You may pick any drawing method, but it should scale with `O(N)`with respect to the number of drawn pixels`(N)`.